-The Film Daily official beginners’ guide to Netflix and CBC’s ‘Anne with an E’
+Official beginners’ guide to Netflix / CBC’s ‘Anne with an E’

 The cancellation of Anne with an E by Netflix and Canada’s CBC came as a complete shock to fans.
-The young-adult period drama has an enthusiastic international following and collected a whopping seven Canadian Screen Awards this year, including Best Canadian Drama.
+The young-adult period drama has an enthusiastic international following and collected a whopping seven Canadian Screen Awards, including Best Canadian Drama.
 Canceling the beloved show wasn’t on anyone’s radar.

 Anne with an E is a coming-of-age story that takes place in the late 19th century and follows the life of teenager Anne Shirley (beautifully portrayed by Amybeth McNulty).
 When aging siblings Matthew and Marilla Cuthbert (R.H.
 Thompson and Geraldine James), decide to take on an orphan boy to help out around their ancestral farm of Green Gables, they are mistakenly sent Anne.